dashingsoft/pyarmor/docs/pytransform.rst

    except Exception as e:
        print(e)

-More usage refer to :ref:`Using Plugin to Extend License Type`
+More usage refer to :ref:`Using Plugin to Extend License Type` and :ref:`Using plugin to improve security`

 .. note::